 Alberta Whittle, 2022

-deep dive (pause) uncoiling memory is an exhibition by artist Alberta Whittle commissioned on the occasion of the 59th International Art Exhibition – La Biennale di Venezia, by the Scotland + Venice partnership.
+deep dive (pause) uncoiling memory is an exhibition by artist Alberta Whittle in collaboration with the 59th International Art Exhibition – La Biennale di Venezia, by the Scotland + Venice partnership.
 In an installation of work comprising tapestry, film and sculpture, and spanning two rooms in a former boatyard, Whittle encourages us to slow down, in order that we may collectively and critically consider the historic legacies and contemporary expressions of racism, colonialism and migration, and begin to think outside of these damaging frameworks.

 Extract of pages 16 to 18 from deep dive (pause) uncoiling memory publication.